Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Related Work

 \subsubsection{Readability assessment}

-Measuring the level of reading difficulty has been a classical task.
-Traditionally, this is done through lexicon and rule-based metrics such as the age of acquisition lexicon (AoA) \cite{kuperman2012age} and the Flesch-Kincaid Grade Level \cite{kincaid1975derivation}.
+Traditionally, measuring the level of reading difficulty is done through lexicon and rule-based metrics such as the age of acquisition lexicon (AoA) \cite{kuperman2012age} and the Flesch-Kincaid Grade Level \cite{kincaid1975derivation}.
 A machine learning based approach in \cite{schumacher2016predicting} extracts lexical, syntactic, and discourse features and train logistic regression classifiers to predict the relative complexity of a single sentence in a pairwise setting.
-The most predictive features are simple representations based on AoA lexical norms.
-In addition, the perceived difficulty of a sentence is highly influenced by properties of the surrounding passage.
+The most predictive features are simple representations based on AoA norms.
+The perceived difficulty of a sentence is highly influenced by properties of the surrounding passage.
+Similar methods are used for fine-grained classification of text readability \cite{aluisio2010readability} and complexity \cite{vstajner2020shallow}.